juliusoe/SupplySim/README.md

 # SupplySim
-Simulation of supply chain in python
+Simulation of supply chain in python.